-The prestigious State Tretyakov Gallery in Moscow is launching a blockchain-based art patronage scheme, Russian news agency TASS reports Nov.
+The prestigious State Tretyakov Gallery in Moscow, Russia, is launching a blockchain-based art patronage scheme, Russian news agency TASS reports Nov.
 15.

 The project, dubbed “My Tretyakov,” allows individuals or enterprises to make a private donation to contribute to the digitization of an item from the gallery’s collection, thereby becoming the artwork’s patron.

 The system, developed with business innovation collective RDI Digital, uses blockchain technology to assign and manage the patronage structure.
 According to a press statement from the gallery:

 "The donation amount is still under discussion.
 The system randomly selects which storage unit (electronic copy of an object of art) will be considered digitized with the help of a particular patron, and links the name to the object.
 The connection of the name or company name to the digitized exhibit is fixed using blockchain technology[.]”